Pronouns, such as "he," tell you how to form your verbs.

 |él habla||he speaks|

 |él vive||he lives|

 This is also the verb form that you would use when talking about a single person when using his or her name instead of the pronouns "él" and "ella" (he and she).

-Source: This content has been adapted from "Spanish for Nurses" by Stephanie Langston.
+Source: This content has been adapted from "Pharmacy Spanish" by Stephanie Langston.